 - Secure access to relevant medical records.

-- Admit you to or withdraw you from a particular medical facility.
+- Approve the use of various medications or procedures.
+Admit you to or withdraw you from a particular medical facility.

 Your healthcare agent can make these and other decisions as soon as the attending physician has determined that you cannot make informed choices.

 The more specific your language is in your Oklahoma Advance Directive, the better.
 If you fail to provide specific details, your agent will need to use their best judgment based on what they believe you would want.
 Your agent is expected to abide by your stated wishes regardless of the influence of other people.

 Note, however, that § 63.3101.2 of the Oklahoma Statutes clearly states that your agent’s decision-making powers do not extend to assisted suicide — nor can plans for euthanasia be outlined in a valid Advance Directive.